 schema-nameis the database schema name in all-uppercase.

-schema-aliasis an alias for the schema name that will appear in the URL the user will use to access SQL Developer Web.
+schema-aliasis an alias for the schema name that will appear in the URL the user will use to access Database Actions.
 Oracle recommends that you do not use the schema name itself as a security measure to keep the schema name from being exposed.

-http://domain name/ords/sql-developer) and are prompted for the user name again.
+/ords/sql-developer) and are prompted for the user name

 2.3 The Database Actions Home Page

-The home page consists of three main groups: Development, Administration, and Monitoring.
-The Administration and Monitoring groups are available only for administrator user roles.
+The home page contains three main groups: Development, Data Tools, and Administration.
+The Administration group is available only for administrator user roles.
 Each group consists of feature-based icons that you can click to navigate to the respective pages.

 The main features are:

 SQL: Enter and execute SQL and PL/SQL commands, and create database objects.
 See The SQL Page

 Data Modeler: Create diagrams from existing database schemas, generate DDL statements, and create reports.
 See The Data Modeler Page

 APEX: Link to the Oracle Application Express sign-in page.
 Application Express is a rapid web application development platform for the Oracle database.
 See Oracle Application Express documentation